-- Taking part in a group information session at the admission office - Interviewing with an admissions officer - Picking up Financial Aid forms - Sitting in on a class that interests you.
+- Taking part in a group information session at the admission office - Interviewing with an admissions officer - Asking about Financial Aid processes - Sitting in on a class that interests you.
 If classes aren't in session, ask to see a classroom. - Meeting with a professor who teaches a subject or major that interests you. - Talking to students about what they think of their classes and professors. - Getting the names & business cards of people you meet so you can contact them later if you have questions.